zymsys/gokta/README.md

 2. **Configure Session Store:**
     Gokta uses Gorilla Sessions for session management.
 The session key used in the configuration (SessionKey) should be a secure, random string.
 This key is crucial for encrypting and securing session data.
 3. **Specify Redirect URIs:**
     Ensure that the RedirectURI, LoggedInURI, and PostLogoutRedirectURI fields in your configuration are set correctly.
 These URIs are used during the OAuth flow and after the user logs in or logs out.
-If you have anything rewriting URLs, such as a proxy, you can set a different PublicRedirectURI to be used by Okta.
 4. **Logging and HTTP Client (Optional):**
     Gokta supports custom logging and HTTP client configuration.
 For more detailed information on configuring and using the logging feature, refer to the Logging section below.
     ```go